Five tips for letting your cat out for the first time

 Supervise the first few visits outside and make sure your cat knows how to get back inside when they want to.
 Try to make it a positive experience; you can do this by taking them outside for the first time in good weather and ensuring there are limited unfamiliar noises.

-Letting your cat outside for the first time can naturally be worrying, but don’t forget to keep your feline friend protected with Argos Pet Insurance provided by Pinnacle Insurance plc.
+Letting your cat outside for the first time can naturally be worrying, so remember to keep yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our cat insurance policies today.